How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 Opening Google Chrome deb file on Debian 12 via its software install application

-Select the Software Install tool under the open with option in the right-click menu:
+Select the Software Install tool under the Open With option in the right-click menu:

 Selecting software install application to open Deb file on Debian 12

-Now install the stable version of Google Chrome on Debian 12 by clicking on the Install option:
+Now install the stable version of Google Chrome on Debian by clicking on the Install option:

 installing Google Chrome on Debian 12 via software install tool using its deb file